dotlang/language/doc/RFE.md

 `f = draw`?
 This is a simple assignment.
 Later you can call f just like draw.
 How can I fix type of functions in draw? you cannot.
 They are free to be any type.
 What about output?
 Also free?
 If draw functions some of them return int and some return string, output of `draw(...)` will be `int|string`?
+You can describe type of a sequence of function by using appropriate unions.
+`draw` has this type: `(Shape -> int)` where Shape is union of shapes.
+So isnide draw, we have one function per shape and all of them return int.

+? - How can I create a channel of Customer?